-Word Clock Out Outputs 1x sample rate Word Clock information, or 256x Slave Clock, to provide clock to Legacy peripherals and Word clock-capable devices.
+Word Clock Out Outputs 1x sample rate Word Clock information (for Word-clock capable peripherals) or 256x Slave Clock information (for Legacy peripherals).
 This port is configured using the SYNC I/O Setup software utility on Windows (Word Clock Out), or the controls on the front panel of the SYNC I/O.